SolaceSamples/solace-samples-java-jcsmp/_docs/feature_active-flow-indication.md

 ## Feature Overview

-If a queue has an exclusive access type (refer to [Defining Endpoint Properties](https://docs.solace.com/Solace-PubSub-Messaging-APIs/Developer-Guide/Defining-Endpoint-Proper.htm?Highlight=defining%20endpoint%20properties){:target="_blank"}), multiple clients can bind to the queue, but only one client at a time can actively receive messages from it.
+If a queue has an exclusive access type, multiple clients can bind to the queue, but only one client at a time can actively receive messages from it.
 Therefore, when a client creates a Flow and binds to an exclusive queue, the flow might not be active for the client if other clients are bound to the queue.

 If the Active Flow Indication Flow property is enabled, a Flow active event is returned to the client when its bound flow becomes the active flow.
 The client also receives a Flow inactive event whenever it loses an active flow (for example, if the flow disconnects).

-Consider using Active Flow Indication as a way to manage failover from a primary to a backup consumer application when the primary consumer fails.
-In this case the backup consumer can use the Active Flow Indication event to run any setup required in order for it to act as the primary consumer.
-Active Flow Indication could also be used as a way to detect and respond to a Primary consumer failure which could auto-recover the consumer when it stops receiving messages.
+Using the Active Flow Indication, a client application can learn if it is the primary or backup consumer of an exclusive queue.
+This can be useful in clustered applications to help establish roles and function properly in active / standby consumption models.

 ## Prerequisite